ElementsProject/lightning/doc/lightning-waitinvoice.7.md

 On success, an invoice description will be returned as per lightning-listinvoice(7).
 The *status* field will be *paid*.

+On error the returned object will contain `code` and `message` properties, with `code` being one of the following:

+- -32602: If the given parameters are wrong.
-If the invoice is deleted while unpaid, or the invoice does not exist, this command will return with an error with code -1.
+- -1: If the invoice is deleted while unpaid, or the invoice does not exist.

-If the invoice expires before being paid, or is already expired, this command will return with an error with code -2, with the data being the invoice data as per **listinvoice**.
+- 903: If the invoice expires before being paid, or is already expired.

 AUTHOR
 ------